gama79530/ImageTool/README.md

 ## How to start flask server ##
 I've uploaded a venv in project.
 The following shows **'How to execute ImageTool flask app in this venv'**
-(This venv may not work on your server, but you can create a venv with flask by python and pip easily)
+(This venv may not work on your server, but you can create a venv with flask by using python and pip easily)

 	cd "project_dir"
 	venv/Scripts/activate